Organising and managing an event is almost always a really stressful affair.

 As Garrison Wynn once said, “Both action and adaptability working side by side creates opportunity”.
 Being an event manager means you are going to need to play any role that is needed of you.
 Prepare to run out of time, meet multiple deadlines at the same time, micromanage and take on the job titles of a healer, accountant, voice of reason, and CEO at the same time!

 From delegating to taking on the personal responsibility of ensuring important tasks are carried out, you must be able to handle every aspect of your event.

 Socialise and Get to Know All Sorts of People

 More than your personal skills, what matters most is that you make a lot of connections and for that being sociable is a must.
 You should be highly approachable and put people at ease when speaking to them.

 You are working closely with people from different backgrounds and with different ideas.
 Be it a supplies vendor, corporate executive, government liaison or security personnel, you need to be respectful and accommodating.

-A friendly, inviting personality with the thirst to learn, listen and deliver are highly necessary qualities for event managers, not only to work the room at the functions you organise but also to get people through the door in the first place.
+A friendly, inviting personality with the thirst to learn, listen and deliver are highly necessary event manager qualities not only to work the room at the functions you organise but also to get people through the door in the first place.

 Hosting an event is not an easy task.
 According to Jung Lee, who is a celebrity wedding and an event producer:

 “In any event, things don’t always go as planned.”

 You have to have the strength within to deal with whatever you have.